cloudevents/spec/discovery.md

 - Type: `String`
 - Description: A unique human readable identifier for this Service.
 This value MUST be unique (case insensitive) within the scope of this Discovery Endpoint.
-  Note, this differs from the `id` attribute which is globally unique.
 - Constraints:
   - REQUIRED
   - MUST be a non-empty string